01 of 12

 Decorate the Cake Pops

 Once all of the Easter egg cake pops have been dipped and set, it's time to decorate!
-Pour some of the remaining melted candy coating into a paper cone or a plastic bag with the tip cut off, and pipe on lines, dots, or squiggles, creating a pattern for the decorations.
+Pour some of the remaining melted candy coatings into a paper cone or a plastic bag with the tip cut off, and pipe on lines, dots, or squiggles, creating a pattern for the decorations.

 While the coating is still wet, cover it with sprinkles and/or candies to make colorful designs on your eggs.
 After it dries, brush off the extra sprinkles not clinging to the coating to reveal your designs.